katahiromz/ImeStudy/README.md

 TIP stands for "Text Input Processor".
 The new-style IME of new design is called as TIP.
 The system IME file `msctfime.ime` is the back-end of TIP.
+`msctfime.ime` communicates with the current TIP.
-That is built by many COM objects and interfaces.
+A TIP is built by many COM objects and interfaces.

 ## Reference